Shola-Ayeotan/Speech-Emotion-Recognition/README.md

 The API was containerized using Docker for easier deployment.
 A `Dockerfile` was created to set up the Flask environment, install dependencies, and expose the necessary port for the API.

-## Results

 ## Achievements
 By the end of the project, the following goals were successfully achieved:
-- Built a working speech emotion recognition model that can classify emotions with high accuracy.
+- Built a working speech emotion recognition model that can accurately classify emotions.
 - Extracted relevant audio features using advanced signal processing techniques.
 - Deployed the model using a Flask API, making it accessible for real-time predictions.
 - Dockerized the application for easier deployment on cloud platforms like Heroku or AWS.

----